cilium/cilium.io/src/posts/2020-06-22-cilium-18/index.md

   - session affinity
   - scalability
 ogImage: ogimage.png
-ogSummary: `
-We are excited to announce the Cilium 1.8 release.
+ogSummary: "We are excited to announce the Cilium 1.8 release.
 A total of 2162 commits have been contributed by a community of 182 developers, many of whom made their first contributions this cycle.
-Cilium 1.8 brings with it a trove of exciting new features`
+Cilium 1.8 brings with it a trove of exciting new features"
 ---

 ![](ogimage.png)